maheshrijal/notes/docs/AWS/ec2.md

 ### Dedicated Host

 Book an entire physical server.
-Physical EC2 server are available only to customer.
+Physical EC2 server are available only to 1 customer.
 Used when regulatory requirements specify that you must not be using multi-tenant computing.

 - Allows customer to address compliance requirements, use existing server-bound software licenses & control instance placement.
+- Host hardware has physical sockets and cores
 - Dedicated hosts can be purchased on-demand or reserved for 1/3 years
 - Most expensive option
 - Customer gets access to the physical server & visibility into lower level hardware
+- No instance charges, you pay for the EC2 host

+**Limitations**

+- AMI Limits: RHEL, SUSE Linux and Windows AMIs are not supported
+- Amazon RDS instances are not supported
+- Placement groups are not supported
+- Hosts can be shared with other ORG accounts using RAM (Resource Access Manager)

 ### Dedicated Instances